What is Dialectical behavior therapy?

 Techniques and components of Dialectical Behavior Therapy.

-DBT mindfulness skills teach people on how to become more aware of the present moment.
+DBT mindfulness skills teach people how to become more aware of the present moment.
 A person learns to focus on one thing at a time, without any judgment of himself/herself and others.

 In this stage, people gather skills for creating healthy relationships while looking after themselves.
 Interpersonal effectiveness includes listening well, working through conflict, and clearly forming your questions.